 A Plugin Pack is a downloadable package containing a set of configuration templates that make it fast and easy to monitor your IT infrastructure.
-Applying a Plugin Pack is the easiest way to monitor a host.
+Applying a template from a Plugin Pack is the easiest way to monitor a host.

 Plugin Packs consist of 2 elements, which are installed separately:

 A plugin that executes the monitoring commands from a poller.
-Plugins are installed using the command line interface.
+Plugins can be installed using the command line interface, or automatically.

 A pack that contains commands, host templates and service templates.
 Packs are installed via the Centreon interface.
 For each type of equipment, the templates determine which indicators will be monitored and set default warning and critical thresholds (these may be fine-tuned later on).